Pitman–Yor process

 In probability theory, a Pitman–Yor process denoted PY(d, θ, G_{0}), is a stochastic process whose sample path is a probability distribution.
 A random sample from this process is an infinite discrete probability distribution, consisting of an infinite set of atoms drawn from G_{0}, with weights drawn from a two-parameter Poisson-Dirichlet distribution.
 The process is named after Jim Pitman and Marc Yor.

 The parameters governing the Pitman-Yor process are: 0 ≤ d < 1 a discount parameter, a strength parameter θ > −d and a base distribution G_{0} over a probability space X. When d = 0, it becomes the Dirichlet process.
 The discount parameter gives the Pitman-Yor process more flexibility over tail behavior than the Dirichlet process, which has exponential tails.
 This makes Pitman-Yor process useful for modeling data with power-law tails (e.g., word frequencies in natural language).

 The exchangeable random partition induced by the Pitman–Yor process is an example of a Chinese restaurant process, a Poisson–Kingman partition, and of a Gibbs type random partition.

+The Pitman-Yor process is used to model the observation process of words, or species, etc. It is useful because it can generate phenomena with heavy-tailed distributions.